webix-hub/docs/data/api/refs/treecollection.md

 - api/link/treecollection_callevent.md - calls an inner event
 - api/link/treecollection_clearall.md - removes all items from the component
 - api/link/treecollection_clearvalidation.md - removes all validation marks from the component
+- api/link/treecollection_copy.md - copies an item to the same or another object
 - api/link/treecollection_count.md - returns the number of currently visible items
 - api/link/treecollection_define.md - redefines a single configuration property (or a hash of properties)
 - api/link/treecollection_destructor.md - destructs the calling object
 - api/link/treecollection_detachevent.md - detaches a handler from an event (which was attached before by the attachEvent method)
 - api/link/treecollection_exists.md - checks whether an item with the specified id exists
 - api/link/treecollection_filter.md - filters the component
+- api/link/treecollection_find.md - returns rows that match the criterion
 - api/link/treecollection_getbinddata.md - fills the target object with data
 - api/link/treecollection_getbranchindex.md - gets index of the node in a specific branch
 - api/link/treecollection_getcursor.md - returns the current cursor position.